Josh Hammer

 Joshua Benjamin Hammer (born February 12, 1989) is an American conservative political commentator, attorney, and columnist.
 He is also the author of Israel and Civilization: The Fate of the Jewish Nation and the Destiny of the West.
 He is a syndicated columnist through Creators Syndicate, senior editor-at-large for Newsweek, and host of The Josh Hammer Show, a Newsweek podcast and syndicated weekly radio show which, in October 2025, joined Salem Media Group's Salem Podcast Network and Salem News Channel.
+In January 2026, Hammer joined the David Horowitz Freedom Center as a Shillman Fellow.

 Early life and education

 Hammer was born in Westchester County, New York, to a Jewish family.

 Hammer graduated from Duke University in 2011 with a Bachelor of Science degree in economics.
-After graduating, he worked in antitrust research.
+After graduating, he worked in anti-trust research.
 He later earned his J.D. degree from the University of Chicago Law School in 2016.
-In law school, he was active in the Federalist Society and the Edmund Burke Society.
-He has also been a fellow with the Claremont Institute and the James Wilson Institute.
+In law school, he was active in the Federalist Society, and the Edmund Burke Society.
+He has also been a fellow with the Claremont Institute, and the James Wilson Institute.